ibm-cloud-docs/cis/mtls.md

 1. Select the **Mutual TLS** tab.
 1. Click **Enable** to enable the feature.

-After mTLS is enabled, it cannot be disabled.
+After mTLS is enabled, it can't be disabled.
 {: tip}

 To set up mTLS authentication in the IBM Cloud Internet Services UI for a particular endpoint: